Advice NI Privacy Notice

 In some cases, we retain records for the length of time that we are legally obliged to do so (for example, invoices, payment information, job applications and monitoring information).
 In other cases, we apply our retention schedule when we no longer require personal data and ensure its secure deletion or disposal.

-Who do we share your personal data with?If you contact us for advice and we are unable to help we may refer you to another organisation which in our opinion will be able to help you.
-We will always ask for your consent before we share any of your personal information.
-We have referral agreements in place with organisations such as Belfast Citywide Tribunal Service and Mindwise.
+Who do we share your personal data with?If you contact us for advice and we are unable to help, we may refer you to another organisation which in our opinion will be able to help you.
+We have referral agreements in place with a selection of organisations depending on what your issue is, such as Belfast Citywide Tribunal Service and Mindwise.
+We will always ask for your consent before we make a referral or share any of your personal information.

 We also outsource some of the activities of our organisation this includes IT support, Access NI search, auditors and data storage.
 Where we engage the services of other organisations we will always ensure that